jzhou1111/captone_jeffreyzhou/README.md

 casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-Total Number of subscribed members 535,297

-Total Number of non-members 142,635